openspending/fiscal-data-package/spec/index.md

 ## Required data (all categories)

 All datasets MUST have at least one measure.
 Essentially this is requiring each dataset have at least one field / column which corresponds to an "amount" of money.

-## Recommended data (all categories)

-The following attributes SHOULD be included wherever possible:

-* `id`: A globally unique identifier for the budget item.
-This `id` attribute will usually be located on the default `fact` dimension.

 ## Special Dimensions